 1.2 Authors have to disclose the information in the case that some parts of article have

 been published in the report due to the academic conference by showing that the submitted article has additional or extensional parts from the original one and where and when it has been published.

 1.3 Authors have to cite various concepts and texts that do not belong to himself, including being responsible for requesting a permission to use images and charts or a copyright from copyrighted works.

 1.4 Authors’ names appearing in any articles must have completely 3 components as follows: (1) Participate in creating research problems and planning a research, collecting or analyzing and interpreting data.
 (2) Participate in writing or checking research articles with participatory intellectual context (not only language or format).
 In addition, (3) have read and certified the final draft manuscript before submitting it for publication.
 People with other types of help should be mentioned in acknowledgments.

-1.6 Authors have to write articles correctly according to the journal format specified in the instructions for preparing manuscripts for authors.
+1.7 Authors have to write articles correctly according to the journal format specified in the author guideline.

 2.1 Reviewers have not to disclose any information that is under consideration to other people who are not relevant and it must not be used for personal benefits.

 2.2 Reviewers are responsible for disclosing article information and conflicts of interest, such as an article in which they participate or know the author personally or any other reason that makes it impossible to consider and evaluate the article independently.
 Reviewers have to inform the editor and withdraw from considering the article.

 2.3 Reviewers should consider articles in the field they have expertise by making

 suggestions with fairness and without prejudice.
 Reviewers’ suggestions should be thorough and constructive in order to help article authors be able to develop their articles although the articles are of poor quality and have been rejected for publication.